dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![IP Address on LCD Panel](images/01090-IPAddressOnLCD.png)

-1. Once the IP Address has been dispalyed, wait another two minutes and then open your browser and go to the IP Address from the previous step (`http://your.nucs.ip.address` where `your.nucs.ip.address is` the IP Address from above).
+1. Once the IP Address has been displayed, wait another two minutes and then open your browser and go to the IP Address from the previous step (`http://your.nucs.ip.address` where `your.nucs.ip.address is` the IP Address from above).
 If you are presented with a **"Privacy Statement"** click **"Continue"**.

     > **Note:** Why are we waiting?
 The "IoT Gateway Developer Hub" is a web application that is delivered by an nginx web server instance that takes a little bit of time to spin up.
 Just because the IP Address is showing on the LCD, that doesn't mean that the web application is ready yet.  **Give it a few of minutes, it may even take up to five minutes or so**, and you'll likely be less frustrated!  ***Have some fun while you wait, try turning the knob on the Rotary Angle Sensor to see the background colors on the RGB LCD change.
-That happens because the default flow is reading that sensor value and changing the background color based on the value it reads.
+That happens because the default Node-Red flow (we'll see that soon) is reading that sensor value and changing the background color based on the value it reads.
 Enjoy.***

     ![Privacy Statement](images/01100-PrivacyStatement.png)

-1. Login is using the "**root**" as both the user name and password:
+1. Login using "**`root`**" as both the user name and password:

     ![Login as root](images/01110-Login.png)